-Introduction - A Community of Neighbourhoods
+A Community of Neighbourhoods

 Vancouver's history can be traced in the places and people of the Downtown Eastside (DTES).
-Since the time immemorial existence of the Coast Salish people, to the old Granville town site, Chinatown and Powell Street (Japantown), the DTES is rich in history, culture and diversity.
+From the Coast Salish people, and the old Granville town site to Chinatown and Powell Street (Japantown), the DTES is rich in history, culture and diversity.
 Settlement patterns and the area's strong links to industry and related transportation routes are still visible in the physical environment.
 Today, the DTES remains an area of diverse neighbourhoods and communities, each with its own unique character, as well as challenges and opportunities.
 This plan respects this diversity, and also acknowledges that the DTES is part of the broader city, and like all neighbourhoods will need to accommodate change as the city grows.

-The DTES Local Area Plan (LAP) covers many distinct neighbourhoods and sub-areas, most of which contain a variety of mixed-uses, with residential, commercial and services uses.
-Each neighbourhood has a distinct personality which has developed over time, which together creates the diverse and dynamic identity of the broader DTES area.
-While the DTES is rich with historic buildings and places, one of the key community assets is the people, with many people and community groups having deep roots in the area.
+The DTES Plan covers many distinct neighbourhoods and sub-areas, most of which contain a variety of mixed-uses, with residential, commercial and services uses.
+Each neighbourhood has a distinct personality which has developed over time, which together create the diverse and dynamic identity of the broader DTES area.
+While the DTES is rich with historic buildings and places, one of the key community assets is the people, with many having deep roots in the area.
 Each community's sense of place can often be linked to significant historical events, spiritual connections to previous generations, diverse faiths, access to resources, the physical environment and built form.
 Special and valuable places are often connected by important walking routes and streets.

-Through the Local Area Planning process, the LAPP committee was instrumental in developing an understanding of "places", and has clearly stated that a successful plan should have a coordinated approach to addressing the social and physical aspects of the neighbourhood.
+Through the planning process, the LAPP committee was instrumental in developing an understanding of "places", and has clearly stated that a successful plan should have a coordinated approach to addressing the social and physical aspects of the neighbourhood.
 This input, along with input by the broader community and the existing policy context, ensured a comprehensive understanding of "places" in the neighbourhood.
-This understanding serves as the framework, upon which the plan is built, with diagrams illustrating this framework.
+This understanding serves as the framework on which the plan is built, with diagrams illustrating this framework.
 As a result of this input, the plan sets out to strengthen the DTES as a community of neighbourhoods, and a healthy neighbourhood for all.

 This chapter aims to describe how the various neighbourhoods of the DTES will evolve in the future, and identifies specific directions, policies, and strategies to guide and manage change and development.
 The sub-areas of the DTES are addressed under three categories: Neighbourhoods, Industrial Areas, and Special Opportunity Areas.
-This chapter should be read in conjunction with Chapter 7.0 - Built Form, which provides specific details regarding heights and densities for each sub-area.
+This chapter should be read in conjunction with 7.0 Built Form, which provides specific details regarding heights and densities for each sub-area.